Klout: History

 In 2007, Joe Fernandez underwent a surgery that required him to wire his mouth shut.
 Because he could not speak for three months, he turned to Facebook and Twitter for social interaction.
 During this period, he became obsessed with the idea that "word of mouth was measurable."
 Pulling data from Twitter’s API, he created a prototype that would assign users a score out of 100 to measure their influence.
 Midway into 2008, he showed the prototype to some friends, who told him it was "the dumbest thing ever."

 In 2008, the first version of Klout went online.

 In September 2011, Klout integrated with Google+.
 In October, Klout changed its scoring algorithm, lowering many scores and creating complaints.
 In November, Klout partnered with Wahooly for their beta launch.

 In January 2012, Klout was able to raise an estimated $30 million from a host of venture capital firms.
 In February, Klout acquired local and mobile neighborhood app Blockboard.
-In May, Klout announced that it had worked with over 2,000 more partners over the past year.

 On March 28, 2013, Klout announced that it would begin including Instagram analytics in its algorithm.

 On March 27, 2014, Klout was acquired by Lithium Technologies for $200 million.

-On October 29, 2015, Klout published information on how the Klout Score was calculated.

 In May 2018, Klout announced that it would cease operations on May 25, 2018.
 The closure had been planned for some time and was accelerated by the entry into force of the General Data Protection Regulation.